Altinn/altinn-studio/README.md

 ## Prerequisites

+### Node and Corepack

 - Latest [Node LTS release](https://nodejs.org/en/)
 - Enable [corepack](https://github.com/nodejs/corepack#default-installs) (execute `corepack enable` from a terminal after installing Node 16.9.0 or later)

 This project is using [`yarn`](https://yarnpkg.com/) instead of the default `npm` CLI.
 This means that you should execute package.json scripts with `yarn` instead of `npm`.
 F.ex instead of `npm run test` you should execute `yarn run test`.
 With `yarn`, the `run` keyword is optional, so you can also execute `yarn test`.

+### Setup Github PAT Token

+We are currently using Github registry to publish packages.
+This means you need to setup a PAT (Personal Access Token) on your machine.

+- Acquire a [GitHub PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+The only permission you need to grant is read:packages.
+- Assign the PAT to the GITHUB_PACKAGES_PAT environment variable:
+  - Mac/Linux: add the line `export GITHUB_PACKAGES_PAT=<PAT>` to `~/.bash_profile` and restart the terminal
+  - Windows: Execute `setx GITHUB_PACKAGES_PAT <PAT> /m` and restart the terminal

 ## Getting Started